Urigo/graphql-modules/docs/guides/development-environment.md

 ### Without decorators

-You can use `inject` and `injectable` as regular functions to wrap your arguments and classes, you can read more about it [in Inversify documentation](https://github.com/inversify/InversifyJS/blob/master/wiki/basic_js_example.md).
+You can use `Inject` and `Injectable` as regular functions to wrap your arguments and classes.

 ## Testing Environment